 Explores techniques and advanced applications used in creating and editing an advanced project on a non-linear editing system.
-Prerequisites: TCM241 or permission of Instructor.
-(TCM282 is offered in the Fall semester only.)
+Prerequisites: A grade of C or better in TCM241 or permission of Instructor.
+(TCM283 is offered in the Fall semester only.)